tqtezos/stablecoin/docs/specification.md

 ```
 (pair %removeMinter
   (address %sender)
-  (pair
   (address %minter)
-    (nat %tokenId)
-))
+)
 ```

-- Removes minter from the global minter list for some specific token type and sets its minting allowance to 0.
+- Removes minter from the global minter list and sets its minting allowance to 0.
 Once minter is removed it will no longer be able to mint or burn tokens.

 - Sender must be master minter.